bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 If you were to run this on your own, you will need the RFam database.

-The format of the MetaPro call is:
+The format of the MetaPro command is:

 &ensp;&ensp;&ensp;&ensp;read1='&lt;path to your host filter final results mouse.fastq&gt;'
 &ensp;&ensp;&ensp;&ensp;python3 /pipeline/MetaPro.py -c $config -s $read1 -o $output --tutorial rRNA